Dave Arnold (politician): Early life and education

-District attorney
+Career

-Arnold worked within the district attorney's office from 1997 to 2002 and four years in private practice before being elected in 2005 as the district attorney of Lebanon County.
-He was president of the Pennsylvania District Attorney's Association from 2016 to 2017.
+After being an assistant district attorney in Lebanon County, Pennsylvania for four years, Arnold worked as a part-time public defender from January 2002 to September 2005, and in private practice before being elected in November 2005 as the district attorney of Lebanon County.
+His campaign spent more than three times that of his opponent, incumbent Deirdre Eshleman, whom he had easily beaten in the Republican primary though had enough write-in votes to appear on the Democratic ballot.
+Arnold narrowly won the November general election and was sworn in on December 30, 2005.

+In 2006, Arnold joined then state attorney general Tom Corbett in a news conference to make known the formation of an elder abuse unit to crack down on scams and caregiver physical abuse against older citizens in the state.
+Arnold said his office had worked with state and federal authorities in a recent elder abuse case.

+In 2007, Arnold's office and the Lebanon School District partnered to provide families with a child-security program, including software for creating a CD record of children's parent-chosen medical and other personal information for ready access in case of a crisis.
+The DA's office paid the program cost for each participant.

+In 2011, Lebanon County commissioners approved Arnold's request for continuance of an alternate DUI sentencing program, wherein nonviolent offenders underwent a two-year treatment rather than going to jail.

+Arnold was president of the Pennsylvania District Attorney's Association from 2016 to 2017.

 Pennsylvania Senate

 After Mike Folmer resigned as state senator from Pennsylvania's 48th district in September 2019, a special election to fill the position was scheduled for January 14, 2020.
 Arnold announced in early October 2019 that he was seeking the associated Republican nomination.
 Running against at least seven other Republicans, Arnold was chosen by a state Republican committee to be the party's nominee.
 He won the special election against Democratic nominee Michael Schroeder with nearly two-thirds of the vote.
 Arnold was sworn in to office on January 29, 2020.

 The state senator salary is less than half of what Arnold had been making as a district attorney, and he planned to make up the difference with a side job in a private law practice, which other lawyer-legislators are reported to do.
 Arnold said his taking the job was not for monetary purposes, and that he would not sign up for the state's traditional pension plan, for which other new state employees are not eligible.